silvinor/www/_posts/2026-08-20-take-me-as-i-am.md

 Take the second half first, because it is true, and you have drawn precisely the wrong conclusion from it.

 Those people are not quieter than me because it costs them less.
-They are quieter because they are still doing what I did for thirty years - running the performance, arranging a life around what you have made clear you want to see, and paying for it where you cannot watch.
+They are quieter because they are still doing what I did for fifty years - running the performance, arranging a life around what you have made clear you want to see, and paying for it where you cannot watch.
 You are not describing autistic people who have got over it.
 You are describing autistic people who are still hiding.

 And you are holding them up to me as the standard.
 You are asking me to be more like the ones you cannot see.

 The cost of being one of those is not metaphorical.
 Camouflaging shows up in raised cortisol, [^24] in exhaustion reported with striking consistency across the literature, [^25] and in autistic burnout - the total collapse of capacity that the people who live it describe as having every internal resource exhausted beyond measure. [^26]

-And at the far end of that same ledger sits something I am not going to soften for you.
+And at the far end of all of that sits something I am not going to soften for you.
 Suicide risk among autistic people is markedly raised; a systematic review of the evidence from recent years states it plainly. [^27] Camouflaging in particular has been linked to it. [^28] The researchers who work on this are careful about why, and so am I: the harm tracks the social position, the stigma and the concealment, rather than the neurology itself. [^29] It is not being autistic that does this.
 It is being autistic somewhere nobody knows.

 That is what obedience to your conventions actually costs, and it is the reason I will not pay it any more.